danfuzz/samizdat/doc/layer-0-restrictions.md

 Parsing
 -------

-Parsing closure syntax is not recognized.
+Parsing closure syntax is not recognized at all.
 This is implemented in Layer 1.